The nonlinear estimates on quantum Besov spaces: Introduction

 \subsection{Main results}

 In this paper, we establish the nonlinear estimates \eqref{boundedness} for the nonlinear superposition operators with non-smooth symbols, acting on the quantum Besov spaces.
 These results not only generalize Runst \cite{Runst1986} and Bourdaud's results \cite{Bourdaud1993}, but also improve McDonald's \cite{McNLE} boundedness estimates.
-Our main results state as follows.
 In what follows, let $B_{p,q}^s(\rd)$ denote the quantum Besov spaces.
 For $n\in \bN^+,$ let $F^{(n)}$ denote the $n$th derivative of $F$.
-If $n=0,$ set $F^{(0)}:=F.$ Let $C^{n}(\bR)$ denote all the $n$th order continuously differentiable complex-valued functions $F$ on $\bR$ and $C_b^n(\bR)$ denote the subspace of $C^n(\bR)$ consist of $F\in C^n(\bR)$ such that $F^{(k)},k=0,\dots,n$ are bounded, equipped with the norm Let $\tilde{B}_{\infty,1}^{n}(\bR)$ denote the modified Besov space on $\bR,$ and its definition can be seen in Section \ref{s3}.
-For $s>0,$ we set $\left \lceil s \right \rceil:=[s]+1.$
+If $n=0,$ set $F^{(0)}:=F.$ Let $C^{n}(\bR)$ denote all the $n$th order continuously differentiable complex-valued functions $F$ on $\bR$ and $C_b^n(\bR)$ denote the subspace of $C^n(\bR)$ consisting of $F\in C^n(\bR)$ such that $F^{(k)},k=0,\dots,n$ are bounded, equipped with the norm Let $\tilde{B}_{\infty,1}^{n}(\bR)$ denote the modified Besov space on $\bR,$ and its definition can be seen in Section \ref{s3}.
+For $s>0,$ we set $[s]$ to be the integer part of $s$ and $\{s\}=s-[s].$ Moreover, we set $\left \lceil s \right \rceil:=[s]+1.$